dev-tch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 11-directories_permissions  : Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script 12-directory_permissions :  create dir with permision scrip 13-change_group : change group of file
+script 11-directories_permissions  : Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script 12-directory_permissions :  create dir with permision scrip 13-change_group : change group of file script 100-change_owner_and_group : Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory